aranair/remindbot/README.md

-RemindBot - A Telegram Bot written in Golang
+Hazel - A Telegram Bot written in Golang

 ### What is this?